AttacktheSOC/attackthesoc.github.io/content/posts/detecting-entity-behavior/index.md

 categories = ["Detection Engineering", "Threat Hunting", "Sentinel", "Defender"] tags = ["Detection", "KQL", "Sentinel", "User Behavior", "Entity Behavior", "UBA", "UEBA", "Correlation"] authors = ["Dylan Tenebruso"] description = "Exploring methods on developing custom User and Entity behavior detection ideas that work in our envrionment.
 Focusing on efficiency by ensuring our detection rules are specific and deliberate.
-Staying specific by utilizing log correlation and being deliberate by asking ourselves a simple question.
-Why?" draft = false
+Staying specific by utilizing log correlation and being deliberate by asking ourselves a simple question, why?" draft = false
 +++
 ##  Like Nailing Jell-o to a Wall